-My research has multiple strands, which tie together structural and sociocultural approaches:
+My work has multiple strands, which tie together applied, theoretical, structural, and sociocultural approaches:

 I use linguistic theories and methodologies to analyze acts of discursive world-building, particularly among powerful groups in American society.

-I do linguistics outreach education and study the ways that linguists can apply our research findings to change oppressive ideologies about languages and speakers.
+I do collaborative linguistics outreach and education — with speech-language pathologists, public high school students, and Indigenous youth — and search for ways that linguists can apply our research findings to intervene in incorrect or oppressive ideologies about marginalized languages and groups of speakers.